 Yes.
 Please call Central Payroll’s main line at 410-396-3760 or visit Central Payroll (8th Floor, 401 E. Fayette Street) and submit a request for a copy of your W-2.
 These requests can be fulfilled within 48 hours.

 How long should I keep my W-2 forms?

 It is recommended that you keep them forever.
 Also, W-2 forms can be seen as even more valuable than a pay stub as they report a whole year’s worth of earnings.
 In addition, the Social Security Administration may need your W-2 forms if there is a dispute about your records.

 I've been to ERS and will retire soon.
 Is there anything that Central Payroll needs me to do?

 If you will receive a City pension, there are two very important things to do.
 The first is to sign up for direct deposit of your pension, even if you already use direct deposit for your active pay.
-Follow the directions for direct deposit above, noting ERS or FPR as the department code.
+Follow the directions for the direct deposit above, noting ERS or FPR as the department code.
 (The Retirement System can help you with this.)
 We strongly recommend direct deposit for retirees because their checks are all mailed.
-Direct deposit is more reliable than mail delivery, and is available in all 50 states.
+Direct deposit is more reliable than mail delivery and is available in all 50 states.
 The second thing is to assess your voluntary deductions.
 All existing deductions will stop.
 You must sign up again for the ones you want to keep.
-The phone numbers to call are on the back of your stub.
 (If you are in a State retirement system, see your agency coordinator for guidance.)